bilelmoussaoui/oo7/README.md

 # License

-To be figured out
+The project is released under the MIT license.

 # Credits

 - [secret-service-rs](https://github.com/hwchen/secret-service-rs/) for the encrypted Secret Service implementation.